-Students must enroll in the core MA course in their first semester.
+Students are encouraged to enroll in the core M.A. course in their first semester.

 Students must complete at least three courses in one of the five subfields (American Politics, Comparative Politics, International Relations, Political Theory, and Public Policy).

 Students are required to complete a course in a second subfield.